Out Tiny House Origin Story is one of EPIC proportions!

 We went up to Portland, OR for Alicia’s birthday to stay in an 8.5ft by 24ft tiny house that was on AirBnB to see if the size and feel would work for us, and it was amazing.
 There are certain aspects of that specific tiny house we want to incorporate into our own SacTinyHouse build.
 Check it out here on AirBnB: Alberta Rustic Modern Tiny House

-So now we’re in the process of reaching out to potential sponsors, making friends interested in tiny houses, etc. Our goal is to have our build complete and move in ready by the time our lease is up in the middle of September.
+Now we’re in the process of reaching out to potential sponsors, making friends interested in tiny houses, etc. Our goal is to have our build complete and move in ready by the time our lease is up in the middle of September.

-Lots of stuff to do, but we’re very excited.
+Loads of stuff to do, but we’re very excited.

 The DIY Tiny House idea started in 2014.
 A complete DIY process, Will and Alicia did everything themselves from drawing up the plans, building the framework, electrical, plumbing, and finishing touches and appliance selections.